mboot-github/WhoisDomain/README.md

 ## Dependencies
   * please install also the command line "whois" of your distribution as this library parses the output of the "whois" cli command of your operating system

+## Notes for Mac users
+  * it has been observed that the default cli whois on Mac is showing each forward step in its output, this makes parsing the result very unreliable.
+  * using a brew install whois will give in general better results.

 ## Docker
  * docker pull mbootgithub/whoisdomain:latest
  * docker run mbootgithub/whoisdomain -V # show version